RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/storage-setup.md

 ~~~

 Make sure that you've executed the two `exit` commands above - we need to make sure that you're back to the right shell before continuing, and aren't still inside of the debug pod.
+Congratulations - we've verified that our storage is setup correctly and that we have two storage options - OpenShift Data Foundation (OCS) and HostPath storage.